kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 **5. As a user, I should be able to edit a contact's details, so that the details can be kept up-to-date.**
 - [x] 5.1 Edits a contact's name when new name is valid
-- [x] 5.2 Throws exception when new name is null
-- [x] 5.3 Throws exception when new name is empty
-- [x] 5.4 Throws exception when new name is white space
-- [x] 5.5 Edits a contact's phone number when new phone number is valid
+- [x] 5.2 Edits a contact's phone number when new phone number is valid
-- [x] 5.6 Throws exception when new phone number is null
-- [x] 5.7 Throws exception when new phone number is empty
-- [x] 5.8 Throws exception when new phone number is white space
-- [x] 5.9 Throws exception when new phone number is not in the correct UK number format
-- [ ] 5.10 Edits a contact's email address when new email address is valid
+- [x] 5.3 Edits a contact's email address when new email address is valid
-- [ ] 5.11 Throws exception when email address is null
-- [ ] 5.12 Throws exception when email address is empty
-- [ ] 5.13 Throws exception when name is white space
-- [ ] 5.14 Throws exception when email address is not in the correct format
-- [ ] 5.15 A success message is printed when a contact is edited successfully

 **6. As a user, I should be able to remove a contact from the address book, so that unnecessary contacts can be deleted.**
-- [ ]
-- [ ]
-- [ ]

-**7. As a user, I should be able to use a menu to operate the address book, so that I can navigate and use the different functions easily.**
-- [ ]
-- [ ]
-- [ ]
+- [ ] 6.1 Removes the selected contact in the address book